|Weight:||Spot Price:||Buy Price:|

 - Legal tender bullion coin minted and backed by the Royal Canadian Mint

-- Coin comes in protective plastic.
+- The coin comes in protective plastic.
 Multiples of 25 are packaged in mint tubes.
 Multiples of 500 come in sealed mint boxes.

 - Obverse: Right-facing profile of Queen Elizabeth II, along with the year and face value.